defencedigital/moduk-service-manual/src/secure-by-design/how-assurance-works.md

 The Cyber Security Assurance and Advisory Service (CySAAS) looks at assessment reports submitted by projects.
 If your project is considered high risk, you might be selected for an assessment.

-CySAAS can check how you are doing at major milestones, for example before an investment appraisal.
+You can ask CySAAS to check how you are doing at major milestones, for example before an investment appraisal.

 Find out [more about independent assessments]().